|Search Abstracts by Month and

 What are the deadlines for applying?

 If submitting a proposal, 10 copies of the full proposal must be mailed or sent via overnight delivery to arrive by the deadline.
-The full proposal must also be submitted via email in MICROSOFT WORD FORMAT to firstname.lastname@example.org.
+The full proposal must also be submitted via email in PDF FORMAT to email@example.com.

 What needs have been identified?